Volunteers provide invaluable support for the Argyll Papers, the archivist and for researchers wishing to use the archive.

 This is a collaborative project (using world-wide volunteers) aimed at transcribing, translating, editing and publishing the Dewar Manuscripts.
 The Dewar Manuscripts are a set of ten volumes (seven at Inveraray Castle and three in the National Library of Scotland) containing Gaelic tales and poems collected by John Dewar.
 Dewar was commissioned by the 8th duke of Argyll to travel through Argyllshire, Arran, West Dunbartonshire, West Perthshire and Lochaber, writing down the oral history of those districts.
 The Dewar Manuscripts contain about 5,000 pages of Gaelic historical tales ranging from Robert Bruce’s battles and wanderings (1306) to the Appin Murder (1752).
 Volunteers (with or without Gaelic) can assist with transcribing the Gaelic text.

 There is an ongoing project to transcribe 18th and 19th century records of particular relevance to the history of Tiree.
 Volunteers in this project work remotely, transcribing from images.
 Attention to detail and the ability to use a computer are essential for this project.
-A knowledge of Tiree names and places is helpful but not a requirement.
+Experience of reading 18th and 19th century handwriting is desirable, although training can be given.
+A knowledge of Tiree names and places is helpful but not essential.

-A team of volunteers is working to transcribe two coutbooks from the early 18th century with a view to publishing the transcriptions with an introduction by Professor Allan Macinnes.
+A team of volunteers is working to transcribe two court books from the early 18th century.
+The transcribed books will eventually be published with an introduction by Professor Allan Macinnes.
 An ability to read secretary hand is essential for this project, as is attention to detail and the ability to use a computer.

 The MacLean Project

-The Dewar Manuscripts were translated in the late 19th century and a group of volunteers are transcribing Hector MacLean’s translations of the stories in order to publish individual illustrated stories on our blog.
+The Dewar Manuscripts were translated in the late 19th century by an Islay school master called Hector MacLean, and a group of volunteers are transcribing MacLean’s translations of the stories.
+We hope to eventually publish individual illustrated stories on our blog.
 Attention to detail and the ability to use a computer are essential to participate in this project.